 This is what the desk looked like before, nothing overly special about it.
 As I said before, I liked the simple classic lines of it.
 I felt like I could easily bring it into this decade.

 I was a little apprehensive about buying a premixed color, especially in a grey color.
 Grey’s are notorious for being so difficult because of the undertones in them.
 I am happy to report that this Charcoal color was actually the, dare I say it, perfect shade of dark grey paint!
 It doesn’t pull blue or green which Charcoal paint does often.

-The Charcoal was so good, I was really impressed with the absence of brushstrokes which really makes for a beautiful finish on your pieces.
+The Charcoal color of this paint was so good, I was really impressed with the absence of brushstrokes which really makes for a beautiful finish on your pieces.

 Once my paint was dry I used the Rustoleum matte topcoat.
 You must seal chalk paint because it is porous and not wipeable.
 With the Rustoleum top coat, you simply brush it on with a synthetic brush.
 At first it gave a really plasticy looking finish which not going to lie, stressed me out.
 But as it dried, it turned into the most beautiful matte finish.
 I am SO happy with it.
 I typically like to use a wax product when I’m using chalk paint because it gives a similar finish that I am fond of.
 However, wax is kind of a pain to work with to get it even and it wears off the more you wipe it and use the surface.

 I stuck this desk over in our family room, under the Ikea shelves I installed this summer, you can see how I did that here.
-I plan on moving out my older iMAC so my kids can get on their learning games that they enjoy and not be locked back in a room away from the rest of the family.
+I plan on moving out my older computer out here so my kids can get on their learning games that they enjoy and not be locked back in a room away from the rest of the family.

 Shop the post by directly clicking the images below.